aws-samples/aws-service-catalog-reference-architectures/README.md

 ### AWS Service Catalog Product Launch

-Once access has been provided to one or more end users, the reference architecture product can be lauched.
+Once access has been provided to one or more end users, the reference blueprint product can be lauched.
 To know more about how to launch AWS Service Catalog product, see
 [documentation](https://docs.aws.amazon.com/servicecatalog/latest/userguide/enduser-launch.html)

 ![sc-ra-products.png](sc-ra-products.png)

-### How to set up AWS Service Catalog Reference architecture products and portfolios?
+### How to set up AWS Service Catalog Reference blueprint products and portfolios?

 ### Pre-requisites

 1. Installation and configuration of the AWS Command Line Interface (CLI).
-It is important to ensure that the AWS CLI configuration contains the correct target region as this region will be used to create the reference architecture components within AWS Service Catalog.
+It is important to ensure that the AWS CLI configuration contains the correct target region as this region will be used to create the reference blueprint components within AWS Service Catalog.

     Instructions on installing and configurating the AWS Command Line Interface can be found on the AWS website at: https://aws.amazon.com/cli/